-A book club can include any number of people.
-You will want to make sure the group is small enough so everyone has a chance to join in the discussion, but large enough so the dialogue will be diverse and interesting.
+- A book club can include any number of people.
+You’ll want to make sure the group is small enough so everyone has a chance to join in the discussion, but large enough so the dialogue will be diverse and interesting.

-A book club can include any mix of ages, backgrounds and personalities as well.
+- A book club can include any mix of ages, backgrounds, and personalities.
 You may want to limit your members to a certain age group or people living in a specific community.
 You may decide to blend in people from different generations or different communities.
 You may even decide you want an all-female group or an all-male group.

 THEME AND STRUCTURE

-Some book clubs focus on one genre of literature, while others include many different types of books.
-It is probably a good idea to let the members of the group decide whether or not there will be a consistent theme to the books you will be reading.
+- Some book clubs focus on one genre of literature, while others include many different types of books.
+It’s probably a good idea to let the members of the group decide whether or not there will be a consistent theme to the books you’ll be reading.

-When it comes to meeting structure, you may want to heve a few guidelines in place.
-Many book clubs include time to discuss the book, time to enjoy a meal or snack and time for general conversation and socialization.
+- When it comes to meeting structure, you may want to have a few guidelines in place.
+Many book clubs include time to discuss the book, time to enjoy a meal or snack, and time for general conversation and socialization.
 Very often, each meeting is hosted by one member of the club who also leads the discussion.

 SCHEDULE (TIME AND DATES)